gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 On the other hand, the Encryption engine needs to be informed about the PMTU by removing from the value the sum of the common SCTP header and the Encrypted chunk header.
+That implies that SCTP can propagate the computed PMTU at run time specifically.
+The way Encryption Engine provides the primitive for PMTU communication shall be part of the relative specification.

 From SCTP perspective, the maximum size of the encryption engine payload, if limited, has to be considered as well.
 If such limit